 It may surprise you, but sometimes people slip out of a good ‘cultural fit’ even after being happily employed for years at your company.
 A new manager or even a life change outside of the job can change how people prefer to work or simply make them feel disconnected from a company where they once felt like a part of the team.

-Keeping communication lines open and sharing information is critical to maintaining company culture.
+Keeping communication lines open and sharing information is critical to maintaining a good company culture.
 In fact, it can even help you continue to hire for good cultural fits through internal hires and great references from employees.

 The key is to ensure that every employee is fully connected to the shared company culture through your internal network.
 Messaging systems, well-organized software, and shared internal resources bring your employees together to form that tight-knit culture that matters so much.

 Hiring for a good cultural fit is a serious challenge, but one that can provide infinite rewards when done correctly.
-Through honesty, rigorous interviewing, and strong internal communication, you can significantly improve the chances that a new hire will be a great fit for your current company culture.
+Through honesty, rigorous interviewing, and strong internal communication, you can significantly improve the chances that a new hire will be a great fit for your current organizational culture.